TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-passwordmanagement-troubleshoot-4-mooncake.md

     selfHelpType="resource"
     resourceTags="sspr_passwordreset"
     cloudEnvironments="MoonCake"
- 	articleId="8e239995-834a-4f64-afbb-d1c82b40d1ca"
+ 	articleId="activedirectory-passwordmanagement-troubleshoot-4-mooncake"
 />
 # I want to look at an event log to troubleshoot password writeback

 ## **Recommended steps**

 You can look at the Azure AD Connect Application Event log to troubleshoot password writeback.
-It contains a rich set of logging information that describes much of what is occuring with the password writeback service, in real time.
+It contains a rich set of logging information that describes much of what is occurring with the password writeback service, in real time.
 To get access to this log, follow the steps below:

 1. Sign in to on-premises computer that is running **Azure AD Connect**.
 2. Open the **Windows Event Viewer** by pressing **Start** and typing in **"Event Viewer"**.
 3. Open the **Application** event log.
-4. Look for events from the following sources: **PasswordResetService** or **ADSync** to learn more about what issue may be occuring.
+4. Look for events from the following sources: **PasswordResetService** or **ADSync** to learn more about what issue may be occurring.